-• To begin, each person selects one of their stars from the blue or green spaces on chart on page 21 and takes 2 minutes to make notes in answer to this question:
+To begin, each person selects one of their stars from the blue or green spaces on chart on page 25 and takes 2 minutes to make notes in answer to this question:

-What is the positive core of this program structure or practice: the essential features and factors that energize it and make it effective?
+What is the positive core of this star: the essential features and factors that give it life, energize it and make it work?

-- Make a poster like the one on the left. - Each person tells the story of their star's positive core.
-The person to their right records key points in one of the quadrants of the top half of the poster. - The group identifies and records common themes in the positive core stories. - The group identifies and records the structures and practices they want to create more of. - Journal for two minutes
+- Each person tells the story of their star's positive core.
+The person to their right records key points in one of the quadrants of the top half of the poster. - The group identifies and records common themes in the positive core stories. - The group identifies and recordswhat they want to create more of. - Journal for two minutes

-Journaling on Mapping our system & Identifying the positive core
+Reflections on Mapping our system & Identifying the positive core